Ngā rau kura – Precious feathers

-One such cloak that exemplifies the beauty, prestige, mana (authority) and knowledge contained within it is this Kahu kiwi (kiwi feather cloak) showcased in the DeClassified! exhibition, currently on display Level 3 Te Papa until October 2015.
+One such cloak that exemplifies the beauty, prestige, mana (authority) and knowledge contained within it is this Kahu kiwi (kiwi feather cloak) showcased in the DeClassified! exhibition, on display in Te Papa in 2015.
 This striking cloak is quite unique with its very dark brown kiwi feathers.
 On closer inspection, black feathers were discovered hidden underneath the brown kiwi (Apteryx spp.) feathers.
 Bound together and placed across the middle of the cloak are 12 bunches of black belly feathers from the now extinct huia (Heteralocha acutirostris).

 Ngā tohu o ngā kairaranga – the signs of the weavers

 The identification of huia in this Kahu iwi was significant as it was the first cloak in Te Papa’s collections to have this sacred bird incorporated.
 Kiwi feather cloaks are one of the most prestigious types of Māori feather cloaks, and the addition of huia makes this cloak particularly important.
 Huia represent Rangatiratanga (chieftainship) and in pre-European times, only those of rank or authority wore the black and white tail feathers.